-The Force Professional Standards Department (PSD) investigate all instances of Fraud, Corruption and Whistleblowing and the Chief Financial officers (Section 151) for both the CC and the PFCC and the Monitoring Officer have specific responsibility in legislation for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements and for reporting any such instances to the PFCC, CC, JIAC or Police, Fire and Crime Panel.
+The Force Professional Standards Department (PSD) investigates all instances of Fraud, Corruption and Whistleblowing and the Chief Financial Officers for both the CC and the PFCC and the Monitoring Officer have specific responsibility in legislation for ensuring legality, for investigating any suspected instances of failure to comply with legal requirements and for reporting any such instances to the PFCC, CC, JIAC or Police, Fire and Crime Panel.
 The OPFCC has its own whistleblowing policy and associated policies in relation to complaints.

-For 2019/20, related party disclosures have been undertaken for all key staff in the OPFCC, CC and JIAC members and this information is disclosed within the Statement of Accounts.
+For 2020/21, related party disclosures have been undertaken for all key staff in the OPFCC, CC and JIAC members.
 Additionally, the PFCC and all members of OPFCC staff complete a declaration of business Interests.
+At the time of the draft accounts, the disclosure of one JIAC member remains outstanding and this information, together with any disclosures, is included within the Statement of Accounts.